 The Workshop Schedule is posted by early September and early January.
 Our schedule includes topics like memory skills, distraction-free work spaces, time management, procrastination, drafting an exam study schedule, quantitative problem-solving in math and science, writing an essay or multiple-choice exam, and much more.

-View the SASS Winter 2017 workshop schedule or see full workshop details on our Event Calendar.
+View the SASS Fall 2017 workshop schedule or see full workshop details on our Event Calendar.
 No need to register – just drop in and bring a friend!
 All workshops are in Room 121 of Stauffer Library unless otherwise specified; event locations may change.

 These workshops do not cover course content.
 Instead, they give first-year students the opportunity to learn from upper-year students called Peer Learning Assistants who have taken these courses in the past.
 You will learn effective ways to prepare for that course’s particular exam type.